Merton, London: Merton Priory or Abbey

-The priory or abbey, also known by a third name Priory of St Mary of Merton, was founded by Gilbert Norman in 1114 on a site close to today's Sainsbury's store.
-In 1117 it became an Augustinian establishment and developed a high reputation for scholarship.
+The priory or abbey, also known by a third name Priory of St Mary of Merton, was founded by Gilbert Norman in 1114.
 It is believed to have been the birthplace of Walter de Merton, founder of Merton College, Oxford.
 In 1235, Henry III held negotiations here with his barons for the Statute of Merton.
 The Abbey provided the education of Saint Thomas Becket and, it is believed, also Nicholas Breakspear, the only English Pope.

-The abbey joined almost all others in ending its existence in 1538, during Henry VIII's reign, having held land throughout the area in volume, such as holdings in Cuddington and tithes in Effingham, due to the Dissolution of the Monasteries.
+The abbey joined almost all others in ending its existence in 1538, during Henry VIII's reign, having held land throughout the area in volume, such as holdings in Cuddington and tithes in Effingham, due to the dissolution of the monasteries.
 Its buildings were dismantled and the materials removed for reuse elsewhere.
 It is believed that, in 1496, a hospice for travellers was erected opposite the site of Sainsbury's store.
 An inn was built there in 1594 and beer was sold there from that date until 2004, when the King's Head closed.
-The existing building dates from 1931, but it has been designated as a Local Listed Building.
+The existing building dates from 1931, but it has been designated as a local listed building.